HomeEnterprise ITData CenterMicron starts shipping world’s first 176-layer 3D NAND flash memory

 Register Now →

-With new NAND, the company is looking to a broad array of sectors, including mobile storage, autonomous systems, in-vehicle infotainment, and client and data center solid-state drives (SSDs).
+With new NAND, the company is looking to target a broad array of sectors, including mobile storage, autonomous systems, in-vehicle infotainment, and client and data center solid-state drives (SSDs).

 The company said that its new NAND solution offers data transfer rate at 1,600 mega transfers per second (MT/s) on the Open NAND Flash Interface (ONFI) bus, a 33% improvement.